 Every Friday children will take part in an essential English lesson, which has a key focus on spelling.
 Children will bring home a list of spellings to learn for the following Friday.

 Year 6 will continue on their Inspire maths journey.
 Inspire is the scheme that our school has invested in to develop the children's confidence in using and applying mathematics.
 During the first term, we will focus on place value, decimals, mean(average), percentages and angles.
-To support your children at home, we suggest that they use TT Rockstars so that they develop fluency with multiplication and division.
+To support your children at home, we suggest that they use Freckle, SATs companion and TT Rockstars so that they develop fluency.

 This term year six will be learning all about light.
 They will learn all about how we see, shadows, reflection and refraction.
 The children will learn how light travels and how this enables us to see objects.
 They will work scientifically and collaboratively to investigate refraction, carrying out some fascinating experiments into the effects of bending light.
 They will work in a hands-on way to explore how light creates the colours we see.
 Finally, they will learn about Isaac Newton and his theory of light and colour.